mapbox/carto/README.md

 [![Build Status](https://secure.travis-ci.org/mapbox/carto.png)](http://travis-ci.org/mapbox/carto) [![Coverage Status](https://coveralls.io/repos/mapbox/carto/badge.png)](https://coveralls.io/r/mapbox/carto)

-Is the language for map design used by [TileMill]().
+Is the language for map design used by [Mapbox Studio](http://mapbox.com/mapbox-studio/).
 It is similiar in syntax to CSS, but builds upon it with specific abilities to filter map data and by providing things like variables.

 Carto, aka CartoCSS, targets the [Mapnik renderer](http://mapnik.org) and is able to generate Mapnik XML.